alirezajafarineysiani/GPSR_BB/README.md

 ## Sparse Recovery Algorithm

 Sparse recovery addresses the fundamental problem in signal processing of reconstructing a sparse signal from limited measurements.
-The GPSR_BB algorithm is renowned for its effectiveness in solving this problem efficiently.
+The GPSR_BB algorithm is renowned for its effectiveness in efficiently solving this problem.

 The problem is formulated as:

 $$ minimize \quad ||\mathbf{x}||_0 \quad subject \quad to \quad \mathbf{A}\mathbf{x} = \mathbf{b} $$

-Due to NP-hard of the above problem, some approaches had been proposed based on relaxtion of $$\ell_0$$-norm by $$\ell_1$$-norm.
+Due to the NP-hard nature of the above problem, approaches based on the relaxation of the $\ell_0$-norm by the $\ell_1$-norm have been proposed.
-GPSR solves lasso problem, which is defined the following:
+GPSR solves the lasso problem, which is defined as follows:

 $$ minimize \quad \tau||\mathbf{x}||_1 + ||\mathbf{A}\mathbf{x} - \mathbf{b}||_2^2 $$